FabricMC/fabric-docs/develop/getting-started/setting-up-a-development-environment.md

   - natanfudge
   - SolidBlock-cn
   - TelepathicGrunt
-  - dicedpixels
 authors-nogithub:
   - siglong
 ---

-To start developing mods with Fabric, you will need to set up a development environment using IntelliJ IDEA or Visual Studio Code.
+To start developing mods with Fabric, you will need to set up a development environment using IntelliJ IDEA (recommended), or alternatively Visual Studio Code.

 ## Installing JDK 21 {#installing-jdk-21}